DiabolicForce/Rules/fr.md

 1. Maintain a casual and positive atmosphere at all times.
 Be respectful of all players.
 Harassment and bullying are strictly not allowed.
 2. Scamming (the act of stealing information, money, accounts or other private goods through deception or trickery) is not allowed and will result in a severe punishment.
-3. The communication features provided through our Minecraft server, the forums and the Avicus Teamspeak server is a privilage.
+3. The communication features provided through our Minecraft server, dthe forums and the Avicus Teamspeak server is a privilage.
 Abusing messaging features through partaking in one of the following actions below is strictly against the rules.
 If you are unsure if content that you intend to send through chat is allowed, please contact a staff member to verify the content.
     - Spamming chat: repeatedly sending similar or identical messages to the point in which it may be bothersome and annoying to other users
     - Linking to material that may be considered objectionable
     - Linking to content that promotes other Minecraft services.
 This includes, but is not limited to, other Minecraft servers and their corresponding websites and social media content that promotes other Minecraft servers